 The way websites determine whether an online game is permitted in your country is through your IP address.
 This address tells the site the country from which you’re browsing.
 However, you can hide this information and tell the site you’re surfing from another country with Hotspot Shield VPN.
 Hotspot Shield exchanges your IP address with another one from the country of your choice so yours remains hidden.

-In fact, with the Elite version, you can choose an IP address from any one of 18 countries.
+In fact, with the Premium version, you can choose an IP address from any one of 18 countries.
 You simply choose a location in which the game you want to play is not banned, and, just like that, the game unlocks.
 For example, with Mortal Kombat X, you would choose any virtual location besides Australia, where the game is effectively banned.

 Censorship and politics don’t have to get in the way of your gaming with Hotspot Shield.
 This free tool conceals your geo-location, making it impossible for gaming sites to limit your access based on that information.